vertinski/copyrun/README.md

 that this app is active and running.
 While active, CopyRun writes status messages and launched program's output in terminal.
 <br />
-<b>You can pause the CopyRun app if copying text other than Python programs, or code execution not needed at the moment.</b>
+<b>You can pause the CopyRun app if copying text other than Python programs, or code execution not needed at the moment.
+Do that by toggling the green switch!</b>
 <br />
 <br />
 <img src="./images/copyrun.gif" width=100%>